 IT Governance Model: 7 Key Factors for Choosing the Best Model

 At some point, your business may need to consider (or reconsider) an IT governance model.
 IT governance refers to a set of IT practices that align with your business strategies to ensure compliance and security.
 Before you jump into choosing an IT governance model, you must first determine what exactly it is you need from that model.
-Begin first by considering these 7 key aspects for developing your IT governance model.

 Figure Out Your Needs

 As the saying goes, if it ain’t broke, don’t fix it.
 But if you want to implement an IT governance model, then there must be something either wrong, or lacking, in your current implementation.
 Before rushing in to make changes, determine what it is that is and isn't working with your existing IT governance model (if one exists), or what doesn't exist that you need.
 If you don’t know what the problem is, how will you know if you are selecting the right model for your business?